 Raphael is renowned for his fantastic glass creations.
 Going beyond the basics of stain glass, the artist incorporates a plethora of techniques, including airbrush and multiple sessions in the kiln.

 Flamingo — original creation on glass.

 His Multnomah Falls painting of the beautiful waterfall in Oregon is among one of my favorites.
 So much so that the original is among my personal collection.
 I’ve marveled at this painting for many an hour.
 Every time I see it, it reminds me of home.
 This painting exudes detail, stunning craftsmanship, and passion.
 Beautiful work, RAF.

 Raphael Schnepf, artist.

 During the ’70s, Raphael continued to explore new mediums.
 After rediscovering the airbrush, he developed a photo-real style, creating images for book jackets, record jackets, murals, packaging, and posters.
-In the late ’70s, Raphael joined with Savoy Studio as a designer and glass painter on many revolutionary glass projects.
-In 1986, he moved with Savoy to Portland, Oregon to continue the collaboration as well as his own fine art, design and illustration career.
+In the late ’70s, Raphael joined Savoy Studio as a designer and glass painter on many revolutionary glass projects.
+In 1986, he moved with Savoy to Portland, Oregon, to continue the collaboration and his fine art, design, and illustration career.
 He has worked for clients like Intel, Tektronix, Nike, Precision Castparts, and Grateful Dead, always seeking out poster commissions as well.
-In the 90’s he continued to work with Savoy on major glass projects for architectural installations across the nation.
+In the 90’s, he continued to work with Savoy on major glass projects for national architectural installations.